butterrsoft/GyrSync/README.md

 ## Primary features
 * Monitor sync protection at 15kHz and/or 25kHz and/or 31kHz.
 You can choose.
+* Vsync passes at 45-75Hz.
+But also when not present, so you can work only with H-sync if desired.
 * VGA (TTL) only (Windows, Linux, MiSTer, HDMI-to-VGA dongles.)
 * EDID can be turned on/off, or adjusted.
 * H-pos, V-pos and field-offset adjustments
-* C-sync with or without serration, separate sync, sync polarity flipping.
+* C-sync output with or without serration, separate H- and V-sync, sync polarity flipping.
 * Three user profiles to hold different settings.
 * Lockout mode to stop stray button presses changing your settings.
 * Headless operation possible, for the most part.